GET YOUR SUPPLIES

 TRANSFER THE PATTERN

-All you really need is a poking tool, but if you have the time to acquire special supplies, there are a couple new innovations I can recommend.
+All you really need is a poking tool, but if you have the time to acquire special supplies, there are a some newer innovations I can recommend.
 This video will quickly show you all three.
 More detailed explanations will follow below.

 My top suggestion is Stick 'n Carve, which I personally use almost exclusively (and sell in my shop).
 You can print your patterns right onto these thin flexible sheets with your home printer.
 Then firmly stick the adhesive sheet to your pumpkin.
 Technically, you're skipping the "transferring" step, because you cut right through the thin pattern, following along the printed lines.
 When you're done, the pattern dissolves away with water.

 Another good option is Saral Transfer Paper.
 Cut out a piece of transfer paper to place between your printed pattern and the pumpkin.
 Tape it all down securely, and trace the lines of the design using a pen.
 When you're done tracing, the pumpkin skin will have virtually smudge-proof transferred lines you can follow.
 I recommend the blue or white transfer paper for highest contrast lines.

 If you don't have these supplies, then you can go old school with the tried and true poking method.
 Like with the other techniques, cut the excess paper off from around the design, and tape tightly to the pumpkin.
 You can crease the paper (or cut slits) in areas that have no important design elements, to help you wrap it around the curved surface.
 Then using the poking tool that came with your kit (or push pin), poke holes along the lines of the pattern, just deep enough to pierce the paper and pumpkin skin.
 Depending on the complexity of the design, make these holes 1/8" to 1/4" apart.
 When you remove the paper, you'll have dotted lines you can follow with your carving saw.